 Indigenous mathematics education in BC is a particular focus of this fund.
 Only two percent of BC’s Indigenous population completes grade 12 mathematics, compared to 25 percent for the general BC population.
 The Mathematics Outreach Endowment supports many programs that help Indigenous youth gain the skills they need to succeed in today’s competitive workforce, including:

 - Summer camps for Indigenous youth on UBC campus and around the province.
 Click here to see a video interview with participants of the Emerging Scholars camp.

 - Tutoring programs for elementary and secondary students at schools with high Indigenous and at-risk populations in Vancouver.

 - Professional development programs for BC teachers, to help them develop their skills in teaching mathematics concepts.

 - Math Mania, a program that offers fun, one-day math events in schools across the province.

 - ELMACON, the annual Elementary Mathematics Contest for 300-400 Lower Mainland students.

-Over the past seven years, outreach activities have reached approximately 1,300 Aboriginal students across BC and over 250 teachers working at First Nations schools and public schools in Vancouver, Burnaby, Port Alberni, and Sooke.
+Over the past seven years, outreach activities have reached approximately 1,300 Indigenous students across BC and over 250 teachers working at First Nations schools and public schools in Vancouver, Burnaby, Port Alberni, and Sooke.
 Read about one student helped by our programs here.

-With your support of the Mathematics Outreach Endowment, we will help even more youth gain the math skills—and self confidence—they need to succeed.
+With your support of the Mathematics Outreach Endowment, we will help even more youth gain the math skills—and self-confidence—they need to succeed.